Evaluate CLI¶

 Argument Parsing Errors: Double-check formatting for JSON/key-value strings, ensure required keys like

-.Artifact Not Found Errors: Verify artifact names (cards, templates, etc.) and catalog accessibility.
+pretrained/model_nameare present, and verify the+separator for--tasks.Artifact Not Found Errors: Verify artifact names (cards, templates, etc.) and catalog accessibility.
 Check for typos.

 Dependency Errors: Ensure

-) are needed.Remote Model Errors (cross_provider): Verify API keys (via environment variables), model identifiers (e.g.,
+unitxt,datasets,transformersare installed.
+Forhfmodels,torchand possiblyaccelerateare needed.
+Forcross_provider,litellmand potentially provider-specific libraries (likeopenai) are needed.Remote Model Errors (cross_provider): Verify API keys (via environment variables), model identifiers (e.g.,

-configuration.CUDA/Device Errors (hf): Ensure GPU drivers/CUDA toolkit are correctly installed and configured if using
+openai/gpt-4o), quotas, network connectivity, and any necessarylitellmconfiguration.CUDA/Device Errors (hf): Ensure GPU drivers/CUDA toolkit are correctly installed and configured if using

-.
+device=cudain--model_args.
 Check available GPU memory.Conflicting Arguments: Avoid specifying arguments both globally (e.g.,

-) – the script should raise an error if this happens.
+--limit) and within the--tasksstring for the same parameter (e.g.,max_test_instances) – the script should raise an error if this happens.